Real-normalized differentials and the elliptic Calogero-Moser system

-The reason we call the above the loci of Calogero-Moser curves is that they are actually spectral curves of the Calogero-Moser integrable system.
-We will now prove this statement.
-In particular, it will follow that the transcendental construction of the Calogero-Moser locus above is in fact algebraic --- that Calogero-Moser curves are a special class of covers of elliptic curves.
-We start by recalling the necessary facts from the theory of the elliptic Calogero-Moser system.

-\begin{dfn} The elliptic Calogero-Moser (CM) system introduced in \cite{calogero} is a system of $N$ particles on an elliptic curve $E$ with pairwise interactions.
+\begin{definition} The {\em elliptic Calogero-Moser (CM) system} introduced in \cite{calogero} is a system of $N$ particles on an elliptic curve $E$ with pairwise interactions.
 The phase space of this system is

-where we think of the variables $x_i$ as the positions of the particles, and of $q_i$ as their momenta, elements of the trivial tangent space to $E$, denoting $q_i=\dot x_i$ (the dot denotes the time derivative).
-The Calogero-Moser Hamiltonian is the function $H_2:\P_N\to\BC$ defined as
+where we think of the variables $x_i$ as the positions of the particles, and of $q_i$ as their momenta, lying in the cotangent space to $E$, which is trivial and identified with $\CC$.
+The evolution of this system is a trajectory of a set of particles in the phase space.